yumoxu/oreo/README.md

 # Oreo: Text Summarization with Oracle Expection

-## Build Training Data with Oreo Labels
+## Build Summarization Data with Oreo Labels
-First download raw summarization data from [this link]((https://drive.google.com/file/d/1FG4oiQ6rknIeL2WLtXD0GWyh6pBH9-hX/view)) for CNN/DM and [this link](https://drive.google.com/file/d/1PnFCwqSzAUr78uEcA_Q15yupZ5bTAQIb/view) for other datasets (XSum, MultiNews, Reddit and WikiHow).
+First download raw summarization data from [this link](https://drive.google.com/file/d/1FG4oiQ6rknIeL2WLtXD0GWyh6pBH9-hX/view) for CNN/DM and [this link](https://drive.google.com/file/d/1PnFCwqSzAUr78uEcA_Q15yupZ5bTAQIb/view) for other datasets (XSum, MultiNews, Reddit and WikiHow).
 Put the downloaded datasets under `raw_data`.

-You can then build training data with Oreo labels for BertSum as follows:
+You can then build your summarization data with Oreo labels for BertSum as follows:

 1. Beam search